 Cetrimonium Chloride is a quaternary ammonium cationic surfactant mainly used as a formulation ingredient in conditioning and antistatic systems.
 It is commonly selected for hair care and related formulations where smooth feel, easier wet combing, antistatic performance, and cationic surface activity are required.
+Where a behenyl quaternary is specified, Behentrimonium Chloride is a related conditioning option.
 From a supply perspective, it may be offered in different active-content forms depending on formulation needs, with standard export packaging and routine documentation such as COA, TDS, and SDS available on request.

 Cetrimonium Chloride CAS 112-02-7